Q: What is the best time of day to go paddling?

 Q: Do I have to wear a lifejacket?

 A: We ask that you do.
 Legally, adults just have to have the PFD on the kayak (or board).
-Children need to wear their life jackets.
+Children (14 and younger) need to wear their life jackets.

 Q: I see paddleboarders without life jackets all the time.
 Is a PFD required on a SUP?